-As a result of the assessment Ms Reid recommends that the bridge remains be included in the District Plan as a category 2 item.
+As a result of the assessment, Ms Reid recommends that the bridge remains be included in the District Plan as a category 2 item.

-That the submission of Jill Hamel [3/29.1] and the further submissions of Bruce Albiston of the NZ Historic Places Trust [3/29.1.1] and Queenstown and District Historical Society [3/29.1.2] be accepted and that the following amendment be made to the Plan Change:
+That the submission of Jill Hamel [3/29.1] and the further submissions of Bruce Albiston of the NZ Historic Places Trust [3/29.1.1] and Queenstown and District Historical Society [3/29.1.2] are accepted and that the following amendment be made to the District Plan:

+Appendix 3

-Appendix 3 Inventory of Protected Features 1 Queenstown and Environs Structures & Features
+Inventory of Protected Features

+1 Queenstown and Environs

+Structures & Features

-Ref No Map Ref Description Legal Desc NZHPT Ref Valn Ref NZHPT Cat QLD C Cat 104 The old McChesney bridge abutment remains, located by the one-way bridge by Arthurs Point Hotel, Arthurs Point Crown Land Block XIX Shotover Survey District 2907150900 2
+Ref No Map Ref Description Legal Desc NZHPT Ref Valn Ref NZHPT Cat QLDC Cat 104 39 The old McChesney bridge abutment remains, located by the one-way bridge by Arthurs Point Hotel, Arthurs Point Crown Land Block XIX Shotover Survey District 2907150900 2

-Further to assessment by a heritage specialist the feature has been identified as warranting protection under the District Plan.
+Further to assessment by a heritage specialist, the feature has been identified as warranting protection under the District Plan.

-4.1.13 Stone Stables, Lot 9 DP 301885, Littles Road
+5.1.13 Stone Stable, Lot 9 DP 301885, Littles Road